ANU-RSES-Education/EMSC-3002/Lectures/Module-v-lecture3-Structures-Associated-with-Folding-1.reveal.md

 <div style="width:50%; float:left">

 - **Linear Fabric**: Elongated elements with preferred orientation
 - **Planar Fabric**: Tabular or platy elements with common orientation.
-The faric does not need to be planar in a mathematical sense.
+The fabric does not need to be planar in a mathematical sense.
 It can be affected by folding and wrap around stronger elements.
 - **Random Fabric**: No preferred orientation.
 Undeformed sedimentary rocks, igneous rocks.